Logo

 Use an auto loan calculator to see how much you may be able to afford to borrow.
 Longer loan terms can help lower your monthly payment, but may increase your total cost over the life of the loan.
 Alternatively, shorter loan terms might be cheaper overall, but you’ll need to make sure you can afford the monthly payments.

-And don’t forget additional costs that come with owning a vehicle—like gas, insurance, and registration.
+Don’t forget additional costs that come with owning a vehicle—like gas, insurance, and registration.

 3. Shop around for auto financing.

 When you’re ready to buy your vehicle, you can apply for loans that require a hard credit check.
-Multiple hard inquiries from auto loans that occur within a 14-day period typically don’t hurt your credit scores more than a single hard inquiry.

 Keep in mind: While you may be able to get financing offers at a dealership, dealer-arranged financing is often more expensive.
 Many car dealers make money on the financing arrangement—with you paying the extra cost.